12 Best Headless CMS Software Platforms - Choose The Top Solution

 Benefits

-The possibility to choose a free plan
+The possibility of choosing a free plan

 It has quite a big community of users, which can share useful knowledge and support on some issues